SELF CATERING ACCOMMODATION

-Both villages made their living predominantly from boat building, fishing, and the shell fish trade and also the ferry business as the name sugests,
+Both villages made their living predominantly from boat building and fishing and also the ferry business as the name sugests.

-With the exeption of the ferry business which was for over 100 years a chain ferry known locally as the "Floating Bridge or the Floatie" and was replaced in 1976 by a toll bridge linking Woolston to the city centre of Southampton the boatbuilding, fishing, and shell fishing trades continue to this day.
+With the exeption of the ferry business which was originaly by rowing boats and also for over 100 years a chain ferry known locally as the "Floating Bridge or the Floatie" which was replaced in 1976 by a toll bridge linking Woolston to the city centre of Southampton the boatbuilding, fishing, and shell fishing trades continue to this day.

-Our property was one of a few that survived the Blitz [although heavily damaged] during WW2 with the buildings either side being totally destroyed by direct hits from ariel bombardment and heavy casualties sustained, this was mainly due to being located only 100mtrs from the original Supermarine factory in Hazel Rd that manufactured the famous Spitfire fighter plane designed by RJ Mitchell and well known to many for it's involvement in the Battle of Britain and slightly further along Hazel road is the old Whites Shipyard which produced Landing Craft and Motor Torpedo Boats [MTB'S] during the war years, also being a similar distance in the other direction from the former Vosper Thornycroft shipyard which produced warships [mainly Frigates and Minesweepers] for many countries armed forces worldwide for over 100 years,
+Our property was one of a few that survived the Blitz [although heavily damaged] during WW2 with the buildings either side being totally destroyed by direct hits from ariel bombardment and heavy casualties sustained, this was mainly due to being located only 100mtrs from the original Supermarine factory in Hazel Rd that manufactured the famous Spitfire fighter plane designed by RJ Mitchell and well known to many for it's involvement in the Battle of Britain and slightly further along Hazel road is the old Whites Shipyard which produced Landing Craft and Motor Torpedo Boats [MTB'S] during the war years, and also being a similar distance further along Victoria road in the opposite direction was the former Thornycroft shipyard [later Vosper Thorneycroft] which produced warships [mainly Frigates and Minesweepers] for many countries navy's worldwide for over 100 years,

 we are also located directly on the opposite river bank to Southampton Docks where the D-Day invasion troops embarked for the Normandy beach landings in june 1944.